JWiley/MonashHonoursStatistics/IntroR.md

 4. Install `openssl` which will allow `R` to securely download files and packages from the internet.
-Do this by opening the terminal (you can search for "terminal" or look in the launchpad) and type thise code once the terminal opens and press enter:
+Do this by opening the terminal (you can search for "terminal" or look in the launchpad) and type this code once the terminal opens and press enter:
 	`brew install openssl`

 5. Install `libgit2` which is needed for one of our graphing packages.
 Do this by opening the terminal
-    (you can search for "terminal" or look in the launchpad) and type thise code once the terminal opens and press enter:
+    (you can search for "terminal" or look in the launchpad) and type this code once the terminal opens and press enter:
 	`brew install libgit2`

 6. Some graphics require a graphic interface and window system called